seanpowell/docs/source/API_Reference/Web_API/unsubscribes.md

          <td>date</td>
          <td>No</td>
          <td>Must be set to 1</td>
          <td>Retrieve the timestamp of the unsubscribe records.
-It will return a datein a MySQL timestamp format - YYYY-MM-DD HH:MM:SS</td>
+It will return a date in a MySQL timestamp format - YYYY-MM-DD HH:MM:SS</td>
       </tr>
       <tr>
          <td>days</td>
          <td>No</td>
          <td>If specified, must be an integer greater than 0</td>
-         <td>Number of days in the past for which to retrieve unsubscribes (includestoday)</td>
+         <td>Number of days in the past for which to retrieve unsubscribes (includes today)</td>
       </tr>
       <tr>
          <td>start\_date</td>
          <td>No</td>
-         <td>Date must be in YYYY-MM-DD format and be earlier than the end\_dateparameter.</td>
+         <td>Date must be in YYYY-MM-DD format and be earlier than the end\_date parameter.</td>
          <td>The start of the date range for which to retrieve unsubscribes.</td>
       </tr>
       <tr>
          <td>end\_date</td>
          <td>No</td>
-         <td>Date must be in YYYY-MM-DD format and be later than the start\_dateparameter.</td>
+         <td>Date must be in YYYY-MM-DD format and be later than the start\_date parameter.</td>
          <td>The end of the date range for which to retrieve unsubscribes.</td>
       </tr>
       <tr>